 Incidentally, another thoughtful person asked me whether I thought the title of my story “Seven Ukrainian Girls” (Hotel Story no.8) could be politically incorrect.
 I urged her to read it and see what she thought.
 Comments welcome on this, too.
 You can read the first part of “Seven Ukrainian Girls” at the link.

 P.S.
-If you enjoy fresh, original writing, please friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
+If you enjoy fresh, original writing, please friend me on Facebook or sign up for my weekly newsletter (you can unsubscribe anytime you wish).
 Check out the range of writing on this site via my 5 pleasure paths.